huuhait/xnt-core/README.md

 3. run tokio-console in a terminal

-4. run neptune-core in a separate terminal, passing the --tokio-console flag.
+4. run xnt-core in a separate terminal, passing the --tokio-console flag.

-   `neptune-core --tokio-console [other-arguments]`
+   `xnt-core --tokio-console [other-arguments]`

 ## Local Integration Test Strategy